FlorianKeyling/VUMTS/README.md

-This Programm measures the Distance of the Ultibot distance sensor.
+This programm measures the distance of the ultibot distance sensor.